Menu

 Inspire Knowledge and Skills: We provide an Engineering curriculum where knowledge and skills will be systematically developed and sequentially built upon.
 These will be applied within the design brief and problem-solving context.
 The skills learnt will strongly link to those practical skills needed in everyday life.
 Our children are given motivating and inspiring cross-curricular opportunities to embed essential knowledge and skills.

 Inspire Kindness: We want children to understand the impact of engineering on making life easier for people.
 This involves having a critical understanding of the impact of technology on daily life and learning about the impact that some designers and engineers have made throughout history.
-It is also to understand that Engineering could solve some of the p[problems we now see around the World, such as climate change.
+It is also important to understand that Engineering could solve some of the p[problems we now see around the World, such as climate change.

-The units for key stages 1 and 2 are based on a spiral curriculum.
+The key stages 1 and 2 units are based on a spiral curriculum.
 This means that each theme is revisited regularly (at least once in each year group), and pupils revisit each theme through a new unit that consolidates and builds on prior learning within that theme.
 This curriculum design style reduces the knowledge lost through forgetting, as topics are revisited yearly.
 It also ensures that connections are made even if different teachers teach the units within a theme in consecutive years.

 Implementation